segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/onesignal/index.md

 ## Identifiers

-The events OneSignal sends to Segment will be identifiers with either `userId` or `anonymousId`.
+The events OneSignal sends to Segment are identifiers with either `userId` or `anonymousId`.

 OneSignal sets the Segment `userId` equal to the OneSignal External ID.
 If there is no OneSignal External ID for the user, OneSignal sets the Segment `anonymousId` equal to the OneSignal Subscription ID.